MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments-activity.md

 - Time period: Last month, last year, or any custom time frame.

-- Activity type: purchases, retail transactions, online transactions, customer support cases, subscriptions, and so on
+- Activity type: purchases, retail transactions, online transactions, customer support cases, subscriptions, and so on.

 - Entity in Customer Insights that contains the activity data: The UnifiedActivity entity for a specific activity.